 Entering one of the rapids.

 The next day the firm's boatbuilder took me to see a storage shed where usually every winter he builds one new boat for the fleet.
-These are the tour boats outfitted with shelters for winter work.
+These are the tour boats outfitted with shelters for winter tours.

 His saw was interesting in that it had a cutout, which is said was to reduce surface area and friction.
 Its the first time I've seen this.

-He claimed he region's boatbuilding techniques came from the Nagara River where we'd just built our boat, but he used the more stranded flat-steel nails and also the typical chisel for piloting nail holes.
+He claimed he region's boatbuilding techniques came from the Nagara River where we'd just built our boat, but he used the more standard flat-steel nails and also the typical chisel for piloting nail holes.

 He uses no drawings, relying on memorized dimensions and this set of patterns.
 He won't be building a boat next winter but definitely the winter following.
 I have an idea it could possibly be a workshop for those interested in learning traditional Japanese boatbuilding.
 We'll see if the company would be interested in such a partnership.
 We'll see about putting a program together.